 Postman is a Chrome plugin and desktop application that helps you interact with APIs and see the output.
-We use it throughout our documentation to illustrate making authenticated requests with the Geovisualization REST API.
+We use it throughout our documentation to illustrate making requests.
 Other similar tools are available, but we recommend Postman so you can better follow our examples.

 To install Postman, download it from getpostman.com.
 Depending on which platform you decide to install, launching the application will be different, but the interface will be the same.
 To understand more about how to use Postman, we recommend you read their official documentation.